 Electoral College Deliberates State-by-State

-On Dec, 19, electors meet in their respective state capitols and in Washington D.C.
+On Dec.
+19, electors meet in their respective state capitols and Washington D.C.
 They will each place two votes; one for president and one for vice president.
-Once the vote is completed, the electors create a certified vote document, which is then sent to the Congress and to the National Archive.
+Once the vote is completed, the electors create a certified vote document, which is then sent to the Congress and the National Archive.

-For the most part, the Electoral College has been a formality, but this year several things took place surrounding the election process.
+For the most part, the Electoral College has been a formality, but this year several things were surrounding the election process.

 Once the candidates for each party were selected, there was a hack on the Democratic party’s website.
-Then, after Trump won the general election, evidence came to light that the Russian government influenced the outcome of the election, as verified by the FBI, CIA, and National Intelligence agencies.
+Then, after Trump won the general election, evidence came to light that the Russian government influenced the election’s outcome, as verified by the FBI, CIA, and National Intelligence agencies.

-Trump’s admitted relationship with Vladimir Putin, his business holdings in Russia, and the subsequent finding of Russian interference in the outcome of his appointment, all bring into question whether or not he is legally fit to become the president.
+Trump’s admitted relationship with Vladimir Putin, his business holdings in Russia, and the subsequent finding of Russian interference in his appointment outcome all bring into question whether or not he is legally fit to become the president.